 Explanation: Integration can be done by either insertion or replacement.
 Insertion is carried out by using single crossover and replacement is carried out by double crossover.

-7. It is necessary to analyse the genome of transgenic cells to confirm that the site of integration is correct.
+7. It is necessary to analyze the genome of transgenic cells to confirm that the site of integration is correct.
 This is carried out by southern blotting.
-Is the given statement true or false?

-8. The gene targeting approach produces individuals which are ______ for inactivation of gene.
+8. The gene targeting approach produces individuals which are ______ for inactivation of the gene.

 c) either only homozygous or only heterozygous

 d) both heterozygous and homozygous